Admin-SR40/MC-Server-Manager/README.md

 # Minecraft Server Manager

 ## Introduction
 A powerful Minecraft server management tool written in Python, supporting Purpur server.
-This tool provides a comprehensive server management solution including version management, backup and recovery, plugin management, world reset, and more, making server administration simpler and more efficient.
+This tool provides a comprehensive server management solution including version management, backup and recovery, plugin management, world management, and more, making server administration simpler and more efficient.

 ## Key Features